Paul1404/svu-serienbrief/README.md

 - Maximum payload size limited by Workers platform limits
 - No file system access; all operations use D1 or external APIs

+## Edge Cases & Quirks

+### Dual-WAN Load Balancing
+The original IP-only session validation would break sessions when accessed from home networks with dual-WAN setups (multiple public IPs with load balancing).
+Since the public IP rotates between requests while the browser's User-Agent remains constant, the session validation was enhanced to require BOTH IP and User-Agent to change before invalidating a session.
+This allows legitimate users with load-balanced connections to maintain their sessions while still detecting actual session theft (different IP + different browser).

 ## Project Structure

 ```